mrciolino/wiki-backup/timeline.md

 - The party finds Darmuth's Phylactery which is in the knot in the portal in the hole in the hat.

 - The party fights a dragon named Karroash.
 Spoops gets knocked out and swallowed.
 He awakens in the dragons lair.
 - Spoops ends up trapped by Darmuth in what was formerly the dragon's hoard far to the south west of Gothriathon.
 He forst investigstes the piles of gold only to find they are just an illusion created by Darmuth.
-He uses his knife leg, ring of misty step, and immunity to poison to easily bypass the defenses of the hoard, returning to thr surface.
+He uses his knife leg, ring of misty step, and immunity to poison to easily bypass the defenses of the hoard, returning to the surface.
 He then uses his knife leg to fly back to gothriathon to meet up with the party.

 - The party decide to travel to Wegate to finish Spoops' rebellion.